 - Out of Status for F1 Visa : If you participate in unapproved Off Campus employment, then you are violating your status.
 If you are not enrolled in required number of credits as full time student or your SEVIS records are terminated due to some reason during First Semester F1 Transfer as it was not done properly, it will all be considered out of status.

 Being out of status may lead to accrual of unlawful presence.
 But, not always.
 This is where “Period of authorized stay” comes into picture.
 Let’s look at that details.

-What is “Period of Authorized Stay” or “Period of Authorized Stay by Attorney General” in US Immigration context ?
+What is “Period of Authorized Stay” or “Period of Authorized Stay by Attorney General” ?

 In certain situations, even though an individual may not have ‘lawful status’ or in ‘out of status’ situation, they may not be accruing unlawful presence as they will be in something called as “Period of Authorized Stay by Attorney general” or simply “Period of Authorized stay”.
 The most common situation for this occurs when an individual applies for Extension of Status, Transfer or Change of Status (COS) with USCIS.
 If the individual applies for Extension of Status, transfer or COS before their I-94 expiration, but USCIS does not adjudicate the petition before their I-94 expiry, then the individual is categorized to be in “Period of Authorized Stay by attorney general” from the day of I-94 expiry to the day the decision of extension or COS application arrives.
 It is portrayed in below image for clarity.